 Taryn is a storyteller at heart.
 At the Foundation, she leads the Communications team, where she sets the vision for the communications department to advance Foundation goals, strategy and mission through effective and equitable communications.
 She’s also responsible for developing and managing relationships that help advance organizational influence through strategic executive engagement and community engagement, including programming that advances the nonprofit executive leadership sector.
 Through all of this work, Taryn is driven by her belief that everyone deserves to be healthy, regardless of economic, social or geographic circumstances.
 As a communicator, she also believes we have a responsibility to tell the story of Colorado’s health and create a sense of belonging for those the Foundation serves.

-The Foundation’s statewide listening tour revealed much to her, especially as a non-native Coloradan.
+The Foundation’s statewide listening tour revealed much to her, especially as a newer Coloradan.
 Her experiences helped her view communities and their assets and barriers to health more clearly.
 Having grown up in a rural Kansas community, Taryn reconnected to the unique features of small-town life as a result of the tour and better understood how school systems, clinic settings and neighborhoods can impact health.
 From the public library in Rifle to the vibrant after-school programs in Craig, the tour illuminated the stories that are unique to each Colorado community.

 It makes sense that this storyteller’s favorite hobbies include reading historical narratives, short stories and The New Yorker.
 Never one to stay still for long, Taryn has been an avid runner since the age of 17.
 On weekends, she strikes a healthy balance — brewery hopping; hitting the slopes; and spending time with her husband, Matt, and young daughter, Ginger.